4 HORSES ESMT

-My name is Michaela Winter (Kyla for short), and I'm a fully insured and qualified Equine Massage Therapist covering Derbyshire, Staffordshire, Leicestershire and Nottinghamshire - Although I will travel the whole of the UK if you need me.
+My name is Michaela (Kyla for short), and I'm a fully insured and qualified Equine Massage Therapist covering Derbyshire, Staffordshire, Leicestershire and Nottinghamshire - Although I will travel the whole of the UK if you need me.

 Who I am...
 What I do...

-From an early age, I've always had a natural ability to understand horses, and due to being around them so much, I've also felt the aches and pains over the years.
+From an early age, I've always had a natural ability to understand horses, in more ways than one.

-I trained and studied more than I ever have before, and qualified with distinctions in massage therapy, which gave me the title ESMT.
+I trained and studied more than I ever had before, and qualified with distinctions in massage therapy, which gave me the title ESMT.

 Equine Iridology is probably my most asked about service, due to my ability to provide you with fascinating information about your horse as far back as birth.
 I started studying in lock-down, and have continued to look further into this amazing diagnostic tool ever since.
 Iridology allows me to read the horses eye map and locate issues, pain, strengths, weaknesses and even hereditary traits.
 This means I know where the horse is sore before I even lay my hands on it, and it gives owners answers to things such as behaviour issues, including internal and external problems.

 Treatments & Options

 If you aren't sure how I can help your horse, please call me and I'll be happy to discuss my treatments and services to find something suitable for you

 This is where I get to meet you and your horse, and discuss both your needs!

 Your first initial assessment will include a full static and dynamic assessment of your horse, and an Iridology check for my continued training.
-I will also ask you many things about whats been going on, including diet and your daily routine.
+I will also ask you many things about whats been going on past and present, including diet and your daily routine.
 This gives me a good interpretation of the whole picture, and helps me figure out where to start.

 On occasion, I may need to see the horse ridden or being tacked up to assess issues.
 I can include a saddle check in this service to see if you need to your saddle adjusting (please note: I assess the saddle, NOT fit it)